szczyglis-dev/py-gpt/README.md

 An alternative method is to download the source code from GitHub and execute the application using the Python interpreter (version 3.9 or higher).
-The application can also be installed from PyPI using the command `pip install` and we recommend this type of installation.
+The application can also be installed from PyPI using the command `pip install` and this type of installation is recommended.

 ### PyPi (pip)